goosebearingbashshell/goosebearingbashshell.github.io/_pages/cpp/learn-cpp-express.md

 - How to define a variable?
 - How to define an array of strings?
 - How to read a file line by line?
 - How to pass arguments to a script?
-(This one is burried deep in some books).
+(This one is buried deep in some books).
 - How to define a function?
 - ...